fermyon/developer/content/spin/v3/ai-sentiment-analysis-api-tutorial.md

 > Ensure you have read the Meta [Licenses](#licenses) section before continuing to use Llama models.

-Download the model using the link above and place it in the following structure below.
+Download the the `*.safetensors`, `config.json` and `tokenizer.json` from [huggingface](https://huggingface.co/meta-llama/Llama-2-7b-hf) and place it in the following structure below.
+The `.spin` directory needs to be placed in the root of the Spin project.

 <!-- @nocpy -->